passmarked/ssl/README.md

 * **host** - The certificate presented by the server did not have the host requested featured, leading to a hostname mismatch error.
 * **missing** - The server did not supply a certificate, this normally indicates that no certificate was configured although SSL is being offered.
 * **poodle** - Vulnerability to the [POODLE](https://en.wikipedia.org/wiki/POODLE) attack was found
-* **https.enabled** - If the given url is not HTTPS, the issue is raised to recommend switching to SSL for the security of useres.
+* **enabled** - If the given url is not HTTPS, the issue is raised to recommend switching to SSL for the security of useres.
 * **renegotiation.client** - Client Renegotiation is enabled but was expecting it to be disabled to lock the server down correctly.
-* **sha1** - The returned certificate makes use of SHA1 hashing which is obsolete after 2016, browsers will be giving out warnings from October 2016 about these certificates that are signed with SHA1.
+* **signature** - The returned certificate makes use of SHA1 hashing which is obsolete after 2016, browsers will be giving out warnings from October 2016 about these certificates that are signed with SHA1.
 * **ssl2** - SSLv2 was detected on the server, this should be disabled as fast as possible.
 * **ssl3** - SSLv3 was detected on the server, this should be disabled as fast as possible.
 * **sni** - SNI is not enabled, meaning the server can only serve a single website.